reconbug/dotfiles-3/docs/ubuntu-1804.md

 Steps to setup a slick Ubuntu UI and UX.

+## Ubuntu 18.04 on Lenovo ThinkPad E485/E585

+Ubuntu will hang on installation on a Lenovo ThinkPad E485/E585.
+[To solve this, follow these instructions: Ubuntu 18.04 LTS on Lenovo ThinkPad E485](https://medium.com/@jthegedus/ubuntu-18-04-lts-on-lenovo-thinkpad-e485-15e1d601473f)

 ## Ubuntu 18.04 on XPS15 9560

 On login the OS may hang.
 [To fix this follow these instructions: Ubuntu 18.04 on XPS 15 9560](https://medium.com/@jthegedus/ubuntu-18-04-lts-on-a-dell-xps-db4dcee9a2f9).